ofek168/ML_HW1/README.md

 #ML_Projects

-Listed in my resume is Project 1 which goes over the ML regression models.
+Listed in my resume is Project 1 which goes over ML regression models.

 To run any file, you need jupyter notebook.
 In my case, I use juypter notebook under anaconda navigator application.